10 Horror Games Like "Slender"

 I won’t reveal much of the game premise because it is too short (only 10–15 minutes of gameplay).
 Like The Corridor, Hide’s scariness can be best experienced if you wear a good pair of headphones while playing it.

 There might be very few indie horror game titles out there, but all are downright scary.
-Erie is the newest experimental horror game that does not disappoint at all.
+Erie is an experimental horror game that does not disappoint at all.
 It gives those heart-pounding moments from the very first scene.

 Presenting different survival horror scenarios, the game takes place in Lake Erie, where a strange incident is suspected to be the cause of deaths and disappearance of locals.
 As part of your rescue mission, it is up to you to find out the cause and look for survivors.
 But things start to become unsettling and you find yourself being followed by strange creatures.
 Now it’s you who has to survive from the scary menace.